 Lung nodules can be scary, especially since they are associated with lung cancer.
 The good news is that many of these little lung tissue growths are benign.
 Even so, lung nodules should be evaluated and, if necessary, removed.
-Thankfully, technological advances have changed how we diagnose and treat lung nodules with Robotic-Assisted Thoracic Surgery (RATS) leading the way.
-By combining precision with minimal invasiveness, RATS is changing thoracic care, giving patients a safer, faster and better way to manage lung nodules.
+Thankfully, technological advances have changed how we diagnose and treat lung nodules with Robotic-Assisted Thoracic Surgery (RATS), leading the way.
+By combining precision with minimal invasiveness, RATS is transforming thoracic care, providing patients a safer, faster, and better way to manage lung nodules.

 What are Lung Nodules?

-Lung nodules are small round growths on the lung, often found incidentally during routine imaging tests like chest X-rays or CT scans.
+Lung nodules are small, white, round lesions in the lungs, often detected incidentally on routine imaging such as chest X-rays or CT scans.
 They can be benign (non-cancerous) or malignant (cancerous).
 Causes of lung nodules are many, from infections and inflammation to tumours.
-Early detection is key so timely intervention and treatment can be done, especially if the nodules are malignant.
+Early detection is essential to enable timely intervention and treatment, particularly when the nodules are malignant.

 Causes of Lung Nodules

 There are many causes of lung nodules; each needs a different approach to diagnosis and treatment.
-Advanced imaging, like PET scans, can give more information about the nodules to help healthcare providers decide what to do next.
+Advanced imaging, such as PET scans, can provide additional information about the nodules to help healthcare providers determine the next course of action.

 Some of the common causes are: